ProjectBorealis/PBCharacterMovement/README.md

 * Ramp sliding/trimping/collision boosting
 * Smooth crouching and uncrouching, and crouch jumping
 * Optional pogo jumping (automatic bunnyhopping)
-* WIP Surfing
+* Surfing

 More info in this blog post: https://www.projectborealis.com/movement.

 ## Binaries

-Binaries are compiled for `4.25`, and will work on Blueprint and C++ projects.
+Binaries are compiled for `4.25`, and will work on C++ projects.

+If you have a Blueprint project, you must upgrade to a C++ project, or else the game will fail to package.

-If you are using a different version of Unreal Engine 4, you will need to recompile the plugin.
+If you are using a different version of Unreal Engine, you will need to recompile the plugin.

 ## Redistribution note